One holds that government spending can increase without regard to the revenue on hand and taxes can be raised to make up the difference.

 A key component of the second philosophy is that government should seek to gain maximum efficiency from every taxpayer dollar it spends.
 That means eliminating waste, fraud and abuse at every level of government.

 Throughout state government, there are examples of taxpayer dollars being used inefficiently.
 One example is the Department of Public Welfare (DPW), which consumes about one third of the state budget.

 In recent months, Auditor General Jack Wagner has issued several reports highlighting inefficiencies and abuse at the DPW.
 One audit of the Medicaid program, which is administered by the department, found that 14.1 percent of Medicaid eligibility determinations were made improperly.
 Many of the improper eligibility determinations were due to failure to verify the recipient's age, income and financial information, disability, or family relationships.
-The Auditor General has asserted that the minimum savings that could be realized by resolving this problem is $320 million.
-Some estimates put that figure as high as $640 million.

 A second audit found that the DPW failed to properly justify more than 45 percent of the payments made through what is known as a special allowance program designed for recipients seeking employment.
 Auditors, who were unable to find sufficient documentation to justify thousands of so-called special allowance payments, concluded that "the program was rife with mismanagement and poor oversight" and the department had inadequate controls in place to compel recipients to make only authorized purchases.
 The potential fraud and abuse in this program alone could cost taxpayers tens of millions of dollars.